laxeye/pyYAMB/README.md

 ### Installation

+#### Conda

+pyYAMB is available at Anaconda and may be installed with all dependencies:

+`conda install -c laxeye pyyamb`

 #### PyPI

 pyYAMB is available at PyPI and may be installed with:

 `pip install pyYAMB`

+Also yo need to install dependencies

 #### GitHub

-Another way is to clone the repository
+Another way (*not recommended*) is to clone the repository

 `git clone https://github.com/laxeye/pyYAMB.git` or `gh repo clone laxeye/pyYAMB`